 7: Vauxhall Astra

 8: Mercedes-Benz C-Class

 10: Mercedes-Benz A-Class

 Established brands and models dominate the top 10 list of best-selling cars in the UK and the hatchback rules supreme.
 However, the latest sales figures show that some newer additions to Britain’s roads are growing in popularity, despite an overall slowing down of market sales.

-The latest figures cover the year to the end of June and show that superminis and hatchbacks remain the most popular; last month, the Volkswagen Polo overtook the Mercedes-Benz C-Class for seventh place..
-Longstanding leader, the Ford Fiesta, continues to fly out of dealerships, but the Volkswagen Golf led the pack in June, selling 8808 units to the Fiesta's 8601.
-This helped the Golf nab third place for the year so far, pushing the best-selling SUV, the Nissan Qashqai, down to fourth overall.
+The latest figures cover the year to the end of October and show that superminis and hatchbacks remain the most popular, particularly Volkswagens; this month, the Golf overtook the Ford Focus for second place, and the Polo overtook the Vauxhall Astra for sixth place.
+Longstanding leader, the Ford Fiesta, continues to fly out of dealerships, but the Nissan Qashqai led the pack in September 2017, ahead even of the Fiesta last month, with the Volkswagen Golf coming in second.

 The Fiesta has been a British favourite for decades and that shows no signs of changing, even though the latest incarnation is now eight years old and its replacement is soon to arrive.
 Its sales figures are well ahead of the closest rivals', even though it’s not the cheapest choice in the segment.
 The Fiesta's sales performance is well deserved, though.
 The Ford supermini as hugely impressive, as our four-star review proves.
 We particularly like its ride and handling, interior quality and smooth engine range.

 2: Volkswagen Golf - 62,565 registrations